Components - Skeleton

 Dot Notation Syntax

-The implementation of this will differ per framework.
+The implementation of this will differ per component framework.

 React